Categories

 |

-Retention features are part of the Compliance Center which is only available in the advanced E3 and E5 subscriptions of Microsoft 365.
+Retention features are part of the Purview portal which is only available in the advanced E3 and E5 subscriptions of Microsoft 365.
 These plans are priced higher than the standard Microsoft 365 plans.

 For step-by-step instructions on how to turn on auto-expanding archiving, click here.